Improved Graph Clustering: Introduction

-Various large modern datasets and graphs have such characteristics~\citep{fortunato2010community,leskovec2008properties}; examples include the web graph, social graphs of various social networks etc. As has been well-recognized, these characteristics make clustering more difficult.
-When the difference between in-cluster and across-cluster edge densities is small, the clustering structure is less significant and thus harder to detect.
+Various large modern datasets and graphs have such characteristics~\citep{fortunato2010community,leskovec2008properties}; examples include the web graph and social graphs of various social networks etc. As has been well-recognized, these characteristics make clustering more difficult.
+When the in-cluster and across-cluster edge densities are close or there are many unstructured unaffiliated nodes, the clustering structure is less significant and thus harder to detect.
 Sparsity further reduces the amount of information and makes the problem noisier.
 In the high dimensional regime, there are many small clusters, which are easy to lose in the noise.
-Heterogeneous and non-random structures in the graphs foil many algorithms that otherwise perform well.
-Finally, the existence of hierarchical structures and outliers renders many existing algorithms and theoretical results inapplicable, as they fix the number of clusters a priori and force each node to be assigned to a cluster.
+Heterogeneous and non-random structures in the graphs foil many algorithms that otherwise perform well; for example, conventional spectral clustering methods are often known to be not robust to heterogeneity in the graphs~\cite{chaudhuri2012extended,coja2004coloringSemirandom}.
+Finally, the existence of hierarchical structures and unaffiliated nodes renders many existing algorithms and theoretical results inapplicable, as they fix the number of clusters a priori and force each node to be assigned to a cluster.
 It is desirable to design an algorithm that can handle all these issues in a principled manner.